Radium and radon in the environment

 Radium and radon are important contributors to environmental radioactivity.
 Radon occurs naturally as a result of decay of radioactive elements in soil and it can accumulate in houses built on areas where such decay occurs.
 Radon is a major cause of cancer; it is estimated to contribute to ~2% of all cancer related deaths in Europe.

 Radium, like radon, is radioactive and is found in small quantities in nature and is hazardous to life if radiation exceeds 20-50 mSv/year.
 Radium is a decay product of uranium and thorium.
-Radium may also be released into the environment by human activity, for example, in improperly discarded products painted with radioluminescent paint.
+Radium may also be released into the environment by human activity: for example, in improperly discarded products painted with radioluminescent paint.

 Radium

 In the oil and gas industries

 Residues from the oil and gas industry often contain radium and its daughters.
 The sulfate scale from an oil well can be very radium rich.
-The water inside an oil field is often very rich in strontium, barium and radium while seawater is very rich in sulfate so if water from an oil well is discharged into the sea or mixed with seawater the radium is likely to be brought out of solution by the barium/strontium sulfate which acts as a carrier precipitate.
+The water inside an oil field is often very rich in strontium, barium and radium, while seawater is very rich in sulfate: so if water from an oil well is discharged into the sea or mixed with seawater, the radium is likely to be brought out of solution by the barium/strontium sulfate which acts as a carrier precipitate.

 Radioluminescent (glow in the dark) products

-Local contamination from radium-based radioluminescent paints having been improperly disposed of is not unknown.
+It is not unknown for local contamination to arise from improper disposal of radium-based radioluminescent paints.